 1. Own a D tin whistle

-2. Understand the fingering (key of D)
+2. Understand the fingering

 Please make sure that you at least briefly study our resources section.
 There is a great tin whistle fingering charts guide with all of the keys and scales.
-As I previously mentioned, we wrote this tutorial for the key of D whistle.
-And the best thing would be just to download and print available PDFs and keep the charts at hand while going through all of the lessons.
+As previously mentioned, we wrote this tutorial for the key of D whistle.
+And the best thing would be to download and print available PDFs and keep the charts at hand while going through all the lessons.

 3. Get familiar with the terminology

 If you come across the “strange” phrases when it comes to tin whistle sound, playing, or even construction parts, there is a tin whistle dictionary made especially for beginners.
-Make sure to check it out and demystify any confusions that may arise while following the lessons.
+Make sure to check it out and demystify any confusion that may arise while following the lessons.